 - Happens many, many times in Dilbert.
 In one example, the Pointy-Haired Boss was looking for someone to promote, but, since Dilbert and Alice were too valuable in their current positions, he gave it to a moron who (literally) didn't know what day of the week it was.

-- This is Scott Adams' way of showing how The Peter Principle works: the incompetent get promoted over the heads of the competent, because all in all, management is where they do the least damage.
+- This is Scott Adams' way of showing how The Peter Principle is fought and becomes the Dilbert principle: the incompetent get promoted over the heads of the competent, because all in all, management is where they do the least damage.

 - In the Champions RPG, this was the breaking point for Dr. Photon, a member of the villain group V.O.I.C.E.
 She was passed over for promotion at her lab for a less qualified male colleague, assumed it was because of sexism, snapped and became a super villain.
 (In reality, it was because all her co-workers hated her and would have quit if she became the manager.)